mmartinezraga/HW3/README.md

 ```

-We select 80% of the data to train the algorithm, and the other 20% to test.
+I selected 80% of the data to train the algorithm, and the other 20% to test.
 ```{r}
 set.seed(12345)
 NN_obs <- sum(good_obs_data_use == 1)